eldoctorenlapista/cordova-background-geo/README.md

 ### deleteAllLocations(success, fail)

 **Note:** You don't need to delete all locations.
-Plugin manages number of locations automatically and location count never exceeds number as defined by `option.maxLocations`.
+The plugin manages the number of stored locations automatically and the total count never exceeds the number as defined by `option.maxLocations`.

 Platform: iOS, Android